Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Finally, I'd like to mention another study that ***involved*** collecting data by tracking the lizards.
 > 最后，我想提一下另一项通过追踪蜥蜴来收集数据的研究

-The book "The Old Man and the Sea" easily ***brings to mind*** its author, Ernest Hemingway, himself.
+The book "The Old Man and the Sea" easily ***brings to mind(reminds us of)*** its author, Ernest Hemingway, himself.

-The book 'The Old Man and the Sea' easily ***reminds us of*** its author, Ernest Hemingway, himself.
+You should be able to get something ***reasonable for*** 850 pounds per month.
+That's what people typically pay.
+You certainly wouldn't want to pay more than 900 pounds.
+That doesn't include bills or anything.

+Yeah, the train service isn't bad ***during the week***.
+And they run quite late at night.

+***But other than that(Aside from that/Apart from that/Besides that/Excluding that)***, Banford's a great place to live.
+I've never been happier.

+Let me know which train you're ***catching*** and I'll meet you in the cafe outside.
+You can't miss it.
+It's opposite the station and next to the museum.